nikitathedev/woo-points/README.md

 # woo-points
-Custom plugin for woocommerce including point system &amp; automatic order status change.
+Custom plugin for woocommerce that includes point system &amp; automatic order status update when specific number of points reached.